Do you need to send money to loved ones who live in the United States? Or maybe you just need to transfer money between your U.S. bank accounts?

-Some assign a seemingly random number for each account the customer has.
-Others use a customer number with a hyphen for each account.
+Every bank has its system for assigning account numbers.
+Some banks assign a seemingly random number to each customer account.
+Other banks might use a customer number with a hyphen for each account.

 For example, a customer might have account 12345-1 for checking and 12345-2 for savings.

-What is a Routing Number?
+What is a routing number?

-Both of these numbers are on the bottom of your checks.
+You can find both your account number and routing number in your checkbook at the bottom of your checks.
 Be sure not to confuse them with the check number.

-The numbers at the bottom of a check from left to right are:
+The numbers at the bottom of a check from, left to right, are:

-- routing number
+- Routing number

-- account number
+- Account number

-- check number
+- Check number

 The check number is usually also at the top of the check, so if you aren’t sure where the account number ends, you can: